 Luca & Nico’s Tip: Grab a sesame ball and turn your walk into a lantern scavenger hunt!
 Can you find every zodiac animal?
 Bonus points if you spot more than one dragon!

-FAQs: Visiting the Lantern Festival with Kids
+FAQs: Visiting the Nagasaki Lantern Festival with Kids

 Planning to visit the Nagasaki Lantern Festival with kids?
 These family-focused FAQs cover everything from stroller access and food options to the best times to go.